drvinceknight/pfm/docs/_labsheets/05-writing-mathematics.md

     [Video hint (overleaf)](http://youtu.be/E2xT0xNk8EU)

-10. **TICKABLE** To create a bibliography we need to store the bibliographic information in a separate 'bibtex' file.
+10. To create a bibliography we need to store the bibliographic information in a separate 'bibtex' file.
 In this file you include bibliographic information for the various references you might have.

     The following is the code for a book on LaTeX.
 Save the following in a separate file: `bibliography.bib`: